-Phillips Edison Company, Inc., also known as Phillips Edison Grocery Center REIT (i), Inc., is one of the largest owners and operators of grocery stores with a portfolio of 308 properties.
+Phillips Edison Company, Inc., also known as Phillips Edison Grocery Center REIT (i), Inc., is one significant grocery store company with a portfolio of 308 properties.

-The offer declared effective by the SEC in August 2010, raised approximately $1.8 billion in investor capital, and was completed in February 2014.
+The offer declared effective by the SEC in August 2010, raised approximately $1.8 billion in investor capital, and was completed in early 2014.